"Rishi, I'm really looking forward to learning about the rest of the methods of the Arrays class.

 Type name2 = Arrays.copyOfRange(name, first, last);

-Ah, the most delicious treat: sorting.
+"And finally, I left the most... mmm... pleasant method for last: sorting.
 Arrays are sorted quite often in programming.
-The three most common actions when working with arrays are:
+Here are the top 3 most popular actions when working with arrays:

 - Sorting an array